Displacement energy of Lagrangian 3-spheres: A second deformed Floer complex

 which is uniformly bounded from above, independent of $N$.
 Then we can compactify $\widetilde{\mathcal{M}}_{0}^{para}$ and $\widetilde{\mathcal{M}}_{1}^{para}$ to obtain $\mathcal{M}_{0}^{para}$ and $\mathcal{M}_{1}^{para}$, by adding possible broken curves.
 In particular, we deal with the codimension one boundary from domain degenerations in $\mathcal{M}_{1}^{N}(p, q)$ by gluing it with the moduli space where the domain is a strip with one interior marked point, as we did before.

-Under transversality assumptions, both of the moduli spaces $\mathcal{M}_{0}^{para}(p, q)$ and $\mathcal{M}_{1}^{para}(p, q)$ have dimension one when $p=q$.
-Now we study the boundary of the these two moduli spaces.
-By similar argument before, we assume there is no disk bubble, sphere bubble or annulus bubble.
-Then the boundary components of $\mathcal{M}_{0}^{para}(p, p)$ have four types degenerations (listed in Figure 11) and the boundary components of $\mathcal{M}_{1}^{para}(p, p)$ have seven types of degenerations (listed in Figure 12).
-We remark that there is another type of degenerations in $\mathcal{M}_{1}^{para}(p, p)$ which we deal with the same strategy as before, by gluing this boundary component with the boundary of moduli space with one interior marked point.
+Now we only consider the case where $p=q$ and the solutions represent the class of a constant map.
+Under transversality assumptions, both of the moduli spaces $\mathcal{M}_{0}^{para}(p, q)$ and $\mathcal{M}_{1}^{para}(p, q)$ have dimension one in this case.
+Next we study the boundary of the these two moduli spaces.
+By similar argument before, we exclude disk bubbles, sphere bubbles and annulus bubbles.
+Then the boundary components of $\mathcal{M}_{0}^{para}(p, p)$ have four types of degenerations (listed in Figure 11) and the boundary components of $\mathcal{M}_{1}^{para}(p, p)$ have seven types of degenerations (listed in Figure 12).
+There is another type of degenerations in $\mathcal{M}_{1}^{para}(p, p)$, where the interior circle shrinks to a point.
+We deal with it by using the same strategy as before, gluing this boundary component with the boundary of moduli space with one interior marked point.
 Hence we omit it in Figure 12.

 Now we look at the chain homotopy equation

 where

 We explain corresponding moduli spaces to construct the operators as follows.
 These operators $\Phi_{+,0}, \Phi_{+,1}, \Phi_{-,0}, \Phi_{-,1}$ are chain maps defined in the previous proposition.
 The operator $d^{\rho}_{K, int}=\delta^{\rho}+ \partial_{K, int}$ is the differential to define the cohomology.
 Operators $\mathfrak{f}_{0}, \mathfrak{f}_{1}$ will be defined as chain homotopy maps between $\Phi_{-}\circ\Phi_{+}$ and $\mathfrak{i}$.